arsalan98m/html-css-js/README.md

 # html-css
-Html, CSS and JavaScript Assignments.
+Html, CSS and JavaScript Projects and Assignments.

 # Link
 [Click link to see live](https://mobile-web-assignments.web.app/)